 2 University of North Carolina, Carolina Population Center.

 Abstract: In 2020, the United States experienced major social unrest in response to police killings, as well as a rise in the homicide rate but not the overall crime rate.
-This report uses Minnesota Hospital Association discharge data to evaluate the rate of firearm-related injuries occurring after the murder of George Floyd on May 25th, 2020.
-Interrupted time-series models indicate a significant increase in weekly firearm assault injuries post-murder, followed by a decrease, albeit not to pre-murder levels.
-Fixed-effects panel specifications corroborate this temporal pattern, while also documenting the spatial heterogeneity in the effect across Minneapolis, with more disadvantaged, historically Black communities experiencing the brunt of the increase in firearm assaults.
-These temporal effects remain after adjusting for changes in police activity and pandemic-related restrictions, indicating that the increase in violence was not a simple byproduct of post-killing changes in police behavior or COVID-19 response.
+Although gun violence rose across the 50 states during the first year of the COVID-19 pandemic, Minnesota experienced the greatest rate of increase (1).
+This report uses Minnesota Hospital Association discharge data to consider the rate of firearm-related injuries occurring before and after the murder of George Floyd on May 25th, 2020.
+Interrupted time-series models reveal a significant post-murder increase in weekly firearm assault injuries, followed by a decrease, albeit not to pre-murder levels.
+Fixed-effects panel specifications corroborate this temporal pattern, while also documenting the spatial heterogeneity in the effect across Minneapolis, showing how more disadvantaged, historically Black communities experienced the brunt of the increase in firearm assaults.
+These temporal effects remain after adjusting for changes in police activity and pandemic-related restrictions, indicating that rising violence was not a simple byproduct of post-murder changes in police behavior or COVID-19 response.
 These findings show how the deleterious consequences of police killings and social unrest are disproportionately borne by underserved communities.

-One-Sentence Summary:
+One-Sentence Summary: Rates of firearm assaults increased after the police killing of George Floyd in Minneapolis, MN, primarily in more disadvantaged communities.

 Main Text:

-During the past year, the United States experienced major social unrest in response to several high-profile police killings of Black civilians.
-These high-profile killings catalyzed the growing social movement #Blacklivesmatter, which brings attention to the long history and contemporary realities of police violence and brutality, particularly against Black people (1, 2).
-These social tensions came to a head in Minneapolis, Minnesota after the highly publicized murder of George Floyd on May 25th, 2020 by police and the subsequent protest and social unrest.
-A widely reported spike in gun-related crime emerged after the murder, alongside claims that the rise in violence was due to changes in local police behavior (“depolicing”) in response to protest and social unrest (3, 4) and a broad national increase in homicide (5).
+In 2020, the United States experienced major social unrest and protests against racial injustice in response to several high-profile police killings of Black men and women.
+The murder of George Floyd, in particular, came to symbolize and represent the fatal consequences of longstanding structures of racial domination in the criminal justice system (2,3).
+These widely reported killings catalyzed the growing social movement #Blacklivesmatter, which brought attention to the long history and contemporary realities of police violence and brutality, particularly against Black people (4,5).
+With the highly publicized murder of Mr. Floyd on May 25th, 2020, these social tensions came to a head in Minneapolis, Minnesota, sparking sustained protests throughout the world.
+A widely reported spike in gun-related crime emerged after the murder, alongside claims that the rise in violence was due to changes in local police behavior (“depolicing”) in response to protest and social unrest (6,7), the COVID-19 pandemic, and a broad national increase in homicide (8).

+Background